-Supported editions for this feature: Frontline; Business Starter, Business Standard and Business Plus; Enterprise; Education Fundamentals, Education Standard, Teaching and Learning Upgrade, and Education Plus; G Suite Basic and G Suite Business.
+Supported editions for this feature: Frontline Starter and Frontline Standard; Business Starter, Business Standard, and Business Plus; Enterprise Standard and Enterprise Plus; Education Fundamentals, Education Standard, Teaching and Learning Upgrade, and Education Plus; Enterprise Essentials and Enterprise Essentials Plus; G Suite Basic and G Suite Business.
 Compare your edition

 As an administrator, when you deploy Google Drive for desktop for your organization, you can review information about devices that use Drive for desktop and the Drive for desktop installation.
 You can also restrict Drive for desktop to only company-owned devices.

 Note: Drive for desktop does not prevent data theft.
 Users can copy data from Drive for desktop to non-secured areas like another hard drive partition.

 You can get Drive for desktop information, such as the version number, last sync date, or the amount of offline data on a device, in the Google Admin console devices list.

 - Click Endpoints.

 - To view only devices that have Drive for desktop: